portdirect/ovn-docker/README.md

 Neoprene can create a logical network between Kubernetes pods and docker containers running on multiple hosts, using OVN to provide the underlying fabric.
-Capable of mulch-tenant operation Neoprene provides robust and scalable networking for container workloads.
+Capable of multi-tenant operation Neoprene provides robust and scalable networking for container workloads.

 Neoprene can be deployed as an alternative to Flannel or Calico in a stand alone